 It will take you some time to figure out how to turn your weaknesses into strengths, but it’s possible.
 You just have to be creative.
-And every time you find that you aren’t able to convince a customer to go with you ask them what you could have done to win their business.
+And every time you find that you aren’t able to convince a customer to go with you, ask them what you could have done to win their business.

-Tactic #6: Keep it simple stupid
+Tactic #6: Keep it simple, stupid

 My current company is named “KISSmetrics” for a reason.
 I quickly learned that simple companies with easy products and services tend to win.
-Hulu beat Joost because they created a much better user experience.
+Hulu beat Joost because it created a much better user experience.
 People don’t want to upgrade to the latest Skype client because the old one is just easier to use.